ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/common/delete-by-query.dotnet.markdown

-﻿# Operations: How to Delete Documents by Query
+﻿# Delete by Query Operation
+---

+{NOTE: }

-`DeleteByQueryOperation` gives you the ability to delete a large number of documents with a single query.
+* `DeleteByQueryOperation` gives you the ability to delete a large number of documents with a single query.

-This operation is performed in the background on the server.
+* This operation is performed in the background on the server.

+* In this page:
+   * asdfasf
+   * asdfasdf

+{NOTE/}

 ## Syntax